Dabrogost/Chroma-Ad-Blocker/README.md

 ### Connection Verification
 The Chroma popup includes a live **Connection Verification** system.
 When a proxy is active, the extension periodically verifies connectivity to the proxy server and displays a status indicator (Connected/Offline) along with your current proxied IP address.

+### Global Proxy Fallback (VPN Mode)
+In addition to domain-specific routing, Chroma supports a **Global Fallback** mode.
+When enabled for a specific proxy server via the toggle switch on its card, all browser traffic that does not match a domain-specific rule will be automatically routed through that fallback server.
+This effectively turns the extension into a browser-level VPN while still allowing you to send specific traffic (e.g., YouTube) to a different proxy server (e.g., Albania) simultaneously.

+### Dynamic Routing Status
+The Chroma popup provides real-time feedback on your routing state.
+The status line on each proxy card will dynamically update to show exactly what it is doing:
+- **GLOBAL VPN ACTIVE**: The server is handling all browser traffic.
+- **ROUTING [X] DOMAINS**: The server is only handling the specific domains you have listed.
+- **CONNECTED**: The server is ready but has no current routing assignments.

 ### Example: Setting up NordVPN
 Many commercial VPN providers (like NordVPN, ExpressVPN, and PIA) operate browser-compatible proxy servers.
 Here is how to route specific domains through a NordVPN server (e.g., Albania #80):